 Deadline for filing a claim Type of claim Deadline to file Vision claims 365 days following the date the claim was incurred Life insurance Within a reasonable amount of time AD&D insurance Written notice must be received within 31 days of loss (or as soon as possible).
 Written proof of loss must be received within 90 days of loss (or as soon as possible).
 Other deadlines may apply to your additional AD&D insurance benefits-your insurance certificate provides more information.
-All other claims-Including healthcare, mental health/substance abuse, dental, hearing aids, and prescription drug claims 18 months following the date the claim was incurred
+All other claims-Including healthcare, mental health/ substance abuse, hearing aid, dental, prescription drug, and Medicare supplement claims 18 months following the date the claim was incurred